alawllm/finances_app/README.md

 - possibility to create and delete spaces in which records are held
 - CRUD Functionality
 - Private Routes
-- popup modal for updating the record;
+- popup modal for updating the record
+- records sorting

 **Further planned features:**

-- records sorting
 - data visualisation
 - hover and focus states for the interactive elements on the page
 - working mobile version;